Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

  1. [Contributing](#contributing)
  1. [Code of Conduct](#code-of-conduct)

 <!-- ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/<BuildNumber>/badge)-->

 ## Overview

 This sample demonstrates a Python Flask webapp that authenticates users with Azure Active Directory B2C (Azure AD B2C) using the the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).

 ## Scenario

-1. A `confidential client` web application uses **MSAL for Python** to sign-in a user and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD B2C**:
+1. The Web application uses **MSAL for Python** to sign-in a user and obtains an [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) from **Azure AD B2C**.
 2. The **ID Token** proves that the user has successfully authenticated against a **Azure AD B2C** tenant.
 3. The web application protects one of its routes according to user's authentication status.
-4. The user can sign up for a new account, reset password, or edit user profile information.
+4. The user can sign up for a new account, reset password, or edit user profile information using B2C.

 ![Overview](./ReadmeFiles/sign-in.png)